If you can find a job in today's economy, don't let the prospect of losing your Social Security benefits stop you. According to NewsOK.com

 If you have been looking for ways to increase your monthly income or put your skills to work but have been afraid of losing your Social Security disability benefits, the Ticket to Work program should be of interest.
 Supplementing your monthly Social Security disability check with a job is now virtually risk-free.

 If you, or a loved one, have been denied disability benefits, it is critical that you appeal within 60 days of the notice of denial.
 The staff at LaVan & Neidenberg is highly trained to appeal disability claims that have been wrongfully denied by Social Security.
-Don't give up simply because you have been denied - contact us today at 1-888-234-5758 for a FREE evaluation of your case.
+Don't give up simply because you have been denied - contact us today at 1-888-234-5758 for a FREE evaluation of your claim.

 Visit our library to learn more about how to collect Social Security Disability.